nerc-project/nerc-docs/docs/openshift/decommission/decommission-openshift-resources.md

     Make sure to backup any important data or configurations before executing this command to prevent accidental data loss.

-Please check that all resources currently being used by your project by running `oc get all`, as shown below:
+Please check all the resources currently being used by your project by running `oc get all`, as shown below:

     oc get all
     NAME                        TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)                               AGE
     service/modelmesh-serving   ClusterIP   None         <none>        8033/TCP,8008/TCP,8443/TCP,2112/TCP   7m4s

-!!! note "Important Note"
+!!! warning "Important Note"
     The last remaining service, i.e., `service/modelmesh-serving`, shown when running the `oc get all` command, is a **REQUIRED** resource, and so you don't need to clean it up.